A faster algorithm for finding Tarski fixed points: Abstract

 \section{Abstract}

 Dang et al.\ have given an algorithm that can find a Tarski fixed point in a $k$-dimensional lattice of width $n$ using $O(\log^{k} n)$ queries~\cite{DQY20}.
 Multiple authors have conjectured that this algorithm is optimal~\cite{DQY20, EPRY20}, and indeed this has been proven for two-dimensional instances~\cite{EPRY20}.
-We show that these conjectures are false in dimension three or higher by giving an $O(\log^2 n)$ query algorithm for the three-dimensional Tarski problem, which generalises to give an $O(\log^{k-1} n)$ query algorithm for the $k$-dimensional problem when $k \ge 3$.
+We show that these conjectures are false in dimension three or higher by giving an $O(\log^2 n)$ query algorithm for the three-dimensional Tarski problem.
+We also give a new decomposition theorem for $k$-dimensional Tarski problems which, in combination with our new algorithm for three dimensions, gives an $O(\log^{2 \lceil k/3 \rceil} n)$ query algorithm for the $k$-dimensional problem.